KevinRattan/DataAnnotationValidator/README.md

 DataAnnotationValidator
 =======================

-A validator control that reads data annotations and generates client-side validation using the exisint microsoft/jquery validation infrastructure.
+A validator control that reads data annotations and generates client-side validation using the exising microsoft/jquery validation infrastructure.

 Available under MIT license - see file inside DataAnnotationValidator project.

-TestWeb project contains model and web form using the validator.
+TestWeb project contains a sample model with data annotations and a web form using the validator.

 The first release is as much a proof of concept as anything.
-There is plenty of room for improvement in the regular expressions etc.
+There is plenty of room for improvement down the line.